 Not only is the Cape League synonymous with summer, it's an awesome showcase for future Major Leaguers.
 Each of the teams comprising the league have seen big name players get their start on this very peninsula.

 Need more convincing?
 Here are our top 10 reasons to love the Cape Cod Baseball League:

 1. Affordability: The Cape League and each of its ten teams are non-profit.
 There is no admission fee to watch, though there are opportunities to donate to the league upon entry to each game and during the games.
 A small donation is much more affordable than tickets costing upwards of $50-100, plus it helps to keep the Cape League running.

 2. Location: There are 10 teams comprising the Cape League.
 With the teams spread out across the Cape and even in Wareham, you're never more than a 30-minute drive from catching a game anywhere between Provincetown and Plymouth.This is a more relaxed alternative than the nearly 1.5 hour drive (on a good day) that it takes to get to Fenway Park.

 3. Family Activity: A CCBL game is a great way to spend time together as a family.
-The tradition of going to a game, enjoying the smell of fresh-cut grass and having a hot dog or two while cheering on your favorite team...it is a piece of Americana that everybody can relate to, no matter their age.
+The tradition of going to a game, enjoying the smell of fresh-cut grass and having a hot dog or two while cheering on your favorite team...it is a slice of Americana that everybody can relate to, no matter their age.

-5. Being Outside In the Summer: This is an obvious reason, but it needs to be said.
+5. The Great Outdoors: This is an obvious reason, but it needs to be said.
 Summer on Cape Cod is magical.
-When late afternoon starts to creep in, there's no better way to end the day than by grabbing a few lawn chairs and hearing the crack of a wooden bat in the sweet summer air.
+When early evening starts to creep in, there's no better way to end the day than by grabbing a few lawn chairs and hearing the crack of a wooden bat in the sweet summer air.